NikitaZelenskis/LLM-Kernel-Tuner/README.md

 LLM Kernel Tuner is a framework that helps with tuning and optimizing kernels by utilizing Large Language Models (LLMs).

+## About This Project

+This project was developed as part of a master thesis research.
+The thesis provides comprehensive analysis and comparison of different tuning strategies and settings for LLM-based kernel optimization.
+You can find the complete thesis document in [`Master_Thesis.pdf`](Master_Thesis.pdf) which includes detailed experimental results, performance comparisons, and insights into the effectiveness of various approaches.

 ## Features

 *   **Automated Kernel Tuning**: Automatically tune and optimize your kernels using LLMs.